Resources for Studying the Bible

 •Our phone, tablet, or computer: Social media, sports scores, downloaded books, and music, etc. The distractions are endless!

 •Our busy life.
 We all live in a world that can keep us busy if we let it.
-Maybe we treasure time in other areas over the Bible?
+How can I make time for God when my schedule is so busy?

 •It’s too hard- I don’t understand it- It’s confusing- I don’t know where to start.